v-industries-lv/ausma-ai-documents/README.md

 ## How to use

-- Put documents inside "documents" folder of the project.
+- Put documents inside "backend/documents" folder of the project.
 This folder is then used for knowledge base creation.
 See docs.

 - Run the web-app and open in browser (see the URL in terminal):